JTovalin10/project-adam/README.md

 Building essential data structures and algorithms that form the foundation for all networking and systems projects.

 Having already completed NeetCode's DSA courses, this phase focuses on **C++ implementation mastery**: correct syntax, robust testing, and manual memory management (pointers, `new`/`delete`).
 The goal is to understand how these data structures work under the hood.
 For data structures that have existing industry-standard libraries (e.g., `std::vector`, `std::unordered_map`), I will use those libraries in later projects to gain experience with industry-standard tools.
+These custom implementations are references only—they will not be shipped or reused in later phases.
 I have taken CSE 332 (Data Structures & Parallelism) at UW, which covered Min Heap, Dijkstra's Algorithm, and other fundamental algorithms.
 Data structures and algorithms covered in CSE 332 are not included here unless they're directly used in projects I'll build.
 CSE 422 (Advanced Toolkit for Modern Algorithms) will cover modern algorithmic techniques like sketching algorithms, sampling, and ML algorithms, complementing this low-level systems focus.

 **Projects:** Dynamic Array, Singly LinkedList, Doubly LinkedList, Stack, Queue, Hash Table, Trie, LRU Cache, **Red-Black Tree** ⭐ Capstone